TheDrone7/shieldbow/docs/api/ILogger.md

 ---
 title: ILogger
-description: The basic logger interface.
+description: The basic logger interface for the logging plugins to be used.
 ---

 ## ILogger interface

-The basic logger interface.
+The basic logger interface for the logging plugins to be used.

 **Signature:**